-F&C Children's Investment Plan
+F&C Children's Investment Plan (CIP)

-Aimed at older children ineligible for a CTF, or if you need access to the funds before the child is 18.
-This flexible plan can easily be written under trust to help reduce inheritance tax liability.
-Investments can be made from a $\mathfrak{L}250$ lump sum or $\mathfrak{L}25$ a month.
-You can also make additional lump sum top-ups at anytime from $\mathfrak{L}100$ .
+A flexible way to save for a child.
+With no maximum contributions, the plan can easily be written under trust to help reduce inheritance tax liability or kept in your name if you may need access to the funds before the child is 18.
+Investments can be made from a £250 lump sum or £25 a month.
+You can also make additional lump sum top-ups at any time from £100.